Interview by Allan Gardner

-An extensive research on alternative sustainable community living, consisting of field research in various communities worldwide for the creation of a document for the preparation, organisation and maintenance of a hypothetical hybrid (IRL/URL) community platform with a focus on natural restoration, permaculture, low environmental impact, renewable energy and, decentralised organisation.
+Extensive research on alternative sustainable community living, consisting of field research in various communities worldwide for the creation of a document for the preparation, organisation and maintenance of a hypothetical hybrid (IRL/URL) community platform with a focus on natural restoration, permaculture, low environmental impact, renewable energy and, decentralised organisation.

 How do you cope with creative desperation?

-Nowadays, my biggest creative struggle is coping with social media, and the huge amount of content baked out every second; It pushes me to be more productive on one side, but on the other it constantly makes me feel anxious as if I’m not producing enough; I’m constantly practising not to be too influenced from this but still didn’t quite worked out how to detach myself from craving this feeling of inclusion and appreciation and solely just focus on my practice.
+Nowadays, my biggest creative struggle is coping with social media and the huge amount of content baked out every second; It pushes me to be more productive on one side, but on the other, it constantly makes me feel anxious as if I’m not producing enough; I’m constantly practising not to be too influenced from this but still didn’t quite worked out how to detach myself from craving this feeling of inclusion and appreciation and solely focus on my practice.